michaelr47/codec-proj-14-WorkAround/README.md

 # codec-proj-14-WorkAround
-WorkAround is a human resources program that returns basic information about an employee, based on salary data.
-Modules section on codec js. *EMPLOYEE.js file*
+/*WorkAround is a human resources program that returns basic information about an employee, based on salary data.
+Modules section on codec js. *EMPLOYEE.js file* */

 let salary = 100000;